FrogMerk/COSNotes/Strixhaven/1. Campaign chapters/A campus kerfuffle.md

 ```

-After stepping away, {INSERTNAME} rushes back to the podium and excitedly informs those in attendance that there will be a guided tour and Orientation Challenge taking place in [[the Biblioplex]] shortly
+After stepping away, {INSERTNAME} rushes back to the podium and excitedly informs those in attendance that there will be a guided tour and Orientation Challenge taking place in [[The Biblioplex]] shortly

-The players can then be introduced to one another as they make their way towards [[the Biblioplex]].
+The players can then be introduced to one another as they make their way towards [[The Biblioplex]].
 # Orientation Challenge
-The Orientation Challenge begins in the Hall of Oracles, within [[the Biblioplex]].
-Read [[the Biblioplex]] introduction at this point.
+The Orientation Challenge begins in the Hall of Oracles, within [[The Biblioplex]].
+Read [[The Biblioplex]] introduction at this point.
 Explain each area of the Biblioplex from the locations page at this point to give the players an idea of what rooms are around the building.
 Provide the [[Biblioplex Map]] handout so they can annotate it.

 When the characters enter the Hall of Oracles to begin orientation, read or paraphrase the following: